A Derivative Pricing Perspective on Liquidity Tokens in Constant Product Market Makers: Introduction

 Decentralized finance (DeFi) is a novel paradigm which seeks to replace financial intermediaries with smart contracts on the blockchain.
 These contracts have been written to act as, e.g., lending platforms, financial exchanges, and insurance providers.
 One of the key innovations of the DeFi approach is that these contracts permit investors to add their own liquidity to the ``intermediary'' for a fraction of the fees collected.
 These investors are often referred to as liquidity providers (LPs) due to the role they take within the financial system.
 Within this work, we entirely focus on automated market makers (AMMs) -- in particular the constant product market maker (CPMM)~\cite{xu2021sok,cartea2022decentralised} of Uniswap v1 and v2~\cite{uniswapv2} (and which can readily be constructed in Uniswap v3~\cite{uniswapv3}) -- which construct decentralized exchanges.

-We take the view that the investment of a LP in an AMM (i.e., purchasing a liquidity token) is a path-dependent perpetual derivative which earns a dividend stream (i.e., fees) based on the executed swaps on the AMM.
+We take the view that the investment of a LP in an AMM (i.e., purchasing a liquidity token) is a path-dependent perpetual derivative which earns a dividend stream (i.e., fees) based on the executed swaps on the AMM and its market price is the cost of the liquidity deposited.
 Immediately, with this viewpoint of the liquidity token, the prevailing pricing structure quoted in the CPMM smart contract reveals itself to be based in the pre-Black-Scholes world.
-For example, when applied to Uniswap data, arbitrage opportunities are readily available to a sophisticated investor (see Example~\ref{ex:motivating} below).\footnote{In contrast to, e.g.,~\cite{fritsch2024measuring} we consider the accounting profits/losses of the liquidity position rather than in relation to an opportunity cost (the loss-versus-rebalancing in the cited paper).} Interestingly, even with the potential for arbitrage profits, when compared to the buy-and-hold strategy of the initial liquidity position, nearly 50\% of LPs lose money on Uniswap~\cite{loesch2021impermanent}.
+For example, when applied to Uniswap data, arbitrage opportunities {arise under self-financing hedging strategies} (see Example~\ref{ex:motivating} below).\footnote{Throughout this work, we consider arbitrage only in a frictionless environment.}\footnote{In contrast to, e.g.,~\cite{fritsch2024measuring} we consider the accounting profits/losses of the liquidity position rather than in relation to an opportunity cost (the loss-versus-rebalancing in the cited paper).} Interestingly, even with the potential for arbitrage profits, when compared to the buy-and-hold strategy of the initial liquidity position, nearly 50\% of LPs lose money on Uniswap~\cite{loesch2021impermanent}.
 As LPs form the backbone of these decentralized exchanges, these losses emphasize the need to introduce hedging strategies for liquidity tokens; if investors were to withdraw liquidity \emph{en masse} (due to the high risk of the investment) then the entire DeFi paradigm would fail its primary task to act as a financial intermediary.
 The goal of this work is to construct risk-neutral pricing and hedging theory for liquidity tokens in the CPMM to bring this DeFi product into the modern financial world.